HomeStartingEnvironmentDBMSVisualPQLProceduresSQLFormsHost/APIIndex

 [ VARIABLES = varlist | ALL]

-EXPORT Creates two text files.
+EXPORT Specifies two files to create.
 The first is the SAS control statement file.
-It contains a SAS DATA step including all appropriate SAS commands such as MISSING, INFILE, INPUT and LABEL and a PROC FORMAT step containing the value labels.
-If the NOLABELS clause is specified, the PROC FORMAT step is not generated.
+It contains a SAS DATA step including all appropriate SAS commands such as MISSING, INFILE, INPUT and LABEL and a PROC FORMAT step containing the value labels where appropriate.

 The second file is a fixed format data file, containing the data from the procedure table.
 This file is referenced in the DATA step of the first file.